 The band started off in the same way they left it in May, Brilliantly!
 “Paranoid Love Blues” was their opening number which set the mood for the evening.
 Hendrix numbers “Hey Joe”, “Foxy Lady” and “Voodoo Chile” were exceptionally crafted by Lee.

 Their album is available entitled “Fall Down” and is a great buy for any blues collection.
 This band from Preston has delighted crowds where ever they appear and is well worth a look .

-Saturday saw the start of the monthly Wellington Blues Club opened by the After Hours Blues Band, who never fail to impress and blew everyone away, a great night.
+Saturday saw the start of the monthly Wellington Blues Club, This band never fail to impress and blew everyone away, a great night.